 Since 2008 my main focus has been on Philosophy for Children.
 I'm a registered trainer with SAPERE and train upwards of 2,000 teachers a year in INSETs and keynotes, and work with perhaps 3,000 children a year from nursery to sixth form.
 I particularly value opportunities to work with both children and teachers at the same school on repeat visits, because when a school makes a big commitment to one thing, it has a much bigger impact than skating between different initiatives.

-I am extremely keen to ensure that I don't just turn up, trouser my fee and disappear without leaving much behind.
+I am extremely keen to ensure that I don't just turn up, trouser my fee and disappear.
 So I put a lot of my energy into creating catchy concepts and practical resources that support teachers.
-I send out a bulletin of free p4c resources to over 15,000 teachers each week.
-I also write minibooks such as Pocket P4C, Thinkers' Games and the forthcoming Help Me Find My Voice.
+I send out a bulletin of free p4c resources to over 17,000 teachers each week.
+I also write minibooks such as Pocket P4C, Thinkers’ Games, Philosophy Circles (with Tom) and the forthcoming Philosophy Riddles.

-Most importantly, I continue to practice P4C in the classroom most weeks through my workshops with primary and secondary children.
+Most importantly, I continue to practice P4C in the classroom through my workshops with primary and secondary children.

 When I'm not working, I'm into hillwalking, comedy improvisation and, just lately, caving.
 I live on a narrowboat in Cambridge, but I’m very happy to avoid the river in the winter by spending time in warmer countries, so never think that your school is too far away!